 The ESXi Fusion ioMemory VSL software is only required if you plan to use the device as a VMFS Datastore.
 If, however, you are passing the device(s) through to a guest operating system (using VMDirectPathIO -- also known as PCI passthrough), you do not need to install the Fusion ioMemory VSL software on the ESXi system.
-Instead, install the Fusion ioMemory VSL software on the ESXi system.
-Instead, install the Fusion ioMemory VSL software on the ESXi system device through to a Windows VM and then install the Windows Fusion ioMemory VSL software on that VM (consult the Fusion ioMemory VSL User Guide for Windows for installation and user instructions).
+Instead, install the Fusion ioMemory VSL software on the guest operating system.
+For example, you would pass the device through to a Windows VM and then install the Windows Fusion ioMemory VSL software on that VM (consult the Fusion ioMemory VSL User Guide for Windows for installation and user instructions).